hattya/aster/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ``aster.notify`` sends a GNTP_ notification.
 It does nothing when ``-g`` flag
-is not specified to aster.
+is not specified to Aster.

 name
     ``name`` is a name (type) of a GNTP_ notification and which is either